Times Of India

 New Delhi: It has become nauseatingly familiar.
 Low-intensity bombs placed in crowded markets, killing and maiming children, their parents, unsuspecting shoppers, unmindful of caste, creed, religion.
 Within a month and a half of the Jaipur, Bangalore and Ahmedabad blasts, a wave of terror ripped through Delhi on Saturday, leaving 30 dead and 90 injured, with the toll likely to rise.

 In all, five bombs went off in less than half an hour.
 Two of them in the heart of Delhi in Connaught Place; two in the swish Greater Kailash I, M Block market in south Delhi, and one — the most damaging — in crowded Ghaffar Market in Karol Bagh.
-Three more bombs were defused —
+Three more bombs were defused —one of them at the popular Children’s Park in India Gate, indicating the extraordinary callousness of the terrorist mindset.

 The Indian Mujahideen, regarded by security agencies as a front for the Lashkar-Huji terror machine, has claimed responsibility for the blasts.
 This group had sent emails before the UP court blasts, the Jaipur and Ahmedabad blasts.
-This time, too, it sent an
+This time, too, it sent an email to media groups — even if later than usual, more than 10 minutes after the first blast.
+And for the third time, it specifically threatened The Times of India for attacking terror.

 The first explosion took place at Ghaffar Market at 6.10 pm.
 Soon after that, two explosions rocked Connaught Place, one at Barakambha Road near Gopaldas Building at 6.30 pm and the other near the Metro station at Central Park at 6.31 pm.
 Almost simultaneously, an explosion was heard in M-block market in Greater Kailash-I near McDonald’s and seven minutes later, another bomb went off near Prince Pan Corner in the same market.

 All the blasts were low intensity and the defused bombs suggest a cocktail of ammonium nitrate, gun powder, ball bearings and nails was used along with timer devices.
 They were clearly the same kind of bombs used in Jaipur, Bangalore and Ahmedabad, indicating that it’s the same group that’s wreaking terror across the country.
+At Karol Bagh, CNG made it more deadly Rahul Tripathi | TNN

 New Delhi: After five bombs ripped through four places across the Capital, eyewitnesses said that explosives at Connaught Place were kept in a dustbin in Central Park of Connaught Place while at Gopaldas building, the bombs were kept in a dustbin next to the bus stand.
 An 11-year-old boy, Rohit (name changed) who had witnessed two persons wearing a black dress putting two plastic bags inside the dustbin, is being examined by the cops.